-Did you know that new surveys over the last year show that the 'ability to cope' improves with age?
+Did you know that new surveys over the last couple of years show that the 'ability to cope' improves with age?

 Because of the pandemic this last year has certainly been a challenge to our mental health.
 However, there is a consoling truth: that age and emotional well-being tend to increase together, as a rule, even as mental acuity and physical health taper off!

 People aged 50 and over score consistently higher (and more positively) on a wide variety of daily emotions.
 The older crowd tend to have more positive emotions in a given day rather than negative emotions.
 This is independent of income or education in national studies.

 Dr. Laura Carstensen led a research team that studied the reality of prolonged stress.
 Older people have been at a much higher risk both of getting sick and dying of Covid-19 than younger people.